 Hongky's Model / Doyle & Ekin

 These changes are notably occurring through the Jakarta administration’s proposed Great Garuda Sea Wall project (GGSW) – a 32-kilometre seawall designed to enclose Jakarta Bay and solve the city’s flooding problems.
 The plan will ‘Dubai-ify’ Jakarta’s coastline, adding, among other things, a huge waterfront city built on a series of artificial islands in the shape of the Garuda – an eagle, and Indonesia’s national symbol.
-This megaproject is laden with symbols, drawn from both the nation’s past, and from known images of ‘global cities’ such as Singapore, New York City and Hong Kong.
+This megaproject is laden with symbols, drawn from both the nation’s past, and from circulating images of ‘global cities’ such as Singapore, New York City and Hong Kong.
 It embraces an imagined prosperous future in a globalised world and is promoted conspicuously as a compelling vision of the future.

 Our ongoing research in Jakarta looks at how such images create new and powerful norms for urban life that transcend national boundaries.
 By walking Jakarta’s coast, we’ve engaged with how such norms are adopted and/or countered and deflected ‘on the ground’ in communities experiencing the brunt of rapid urban change.
 This research also explores what strategies are available to artists who seek to support communities subject to development programs and displacement.